ZeusLN/zeus-docs/docs/for-users/local-wallets/embedded-lnd/backup-and-recovery.md

 ## Backing up your seed phrase

-ZEUS will prompt you to back up your funds on the Balance view once you have received your first payment, but you can back up your 24 word seed phrase at any point by going to Settings -> Back up wallet.
+ZEUS will prompt you to back up your funds on the Balance view once you have received your first payment, but you can back up your 24 word seed phrase at any point by going to Menu -> Back up wallet.

 Tap each pane, one at a time to reveal each word in the seed phrase.
 You must back up each word, in order, to be able to recover your funds.
 Make sure you copy all 24; you may need to scroll down on the Back up wallet view to see them all if you have a phone with a lower resolution.